 We explored the many departments at NYU and the faculty in those departments that might be relevant to our project, then started doing research in those same fields, specifically: education, psychology, and neuroscience.

-Kenzo (Psychology-new methods to study cognitive psychology)
+methods to study cognitive psychology)

 - How might this technology help cognitive psychologists better study the science of reading/learning?
-Scott (Education-Metacognition)
+Scott (Education-Metacognition) - How interactive should learning be – when does it impair

-- Teaching for metacognition could dramatically alter students’ deficiencies.
+or enhance cognition? - Teaching for metacognition could dramatically alter students’ deficiencies.

 Juan Jose (Education & AR)

-- Can we blend formal and informal learning spaces to create an environment of engaging continuous learning?
+- Can we blend formal and informal learning spaces to create an environment of engaging continuous

-- The potential of trans-media storytelling, creating dynamic, team-based, collaborative problem solving, participatory environments that encourage exploration, examination, reasoning, debate and negotiation – vital skills in the modern workplace and that of the future.
+learning? - The potential of trans-media storytelling, creating dynamic, team-based, collaborative problem solving, participatory environments that encourage exploration, examination, reasoning, debate and negotiation – vital skills in the

 Daniella (Neuroscience)

-- How information flows among broadly distributed brain regions involved in visual, phonological, and language processing to support reading?
-For optimal learning to occur, the brain needs conditions under which it is able to change in response to stimuli (neuroplasticity) and able to produce new neurons (neurogenesis).
-The most effective learning involves recruiting multiple regions of the brain for the learning task.
-These regions are associated with such functions as memory, the various senses, volitional control, and higher levels of cognitive functioning.
-“Reading is fascinating because it is a uniquely human skill. tacognitive skill (Dinsmore et al., 2008, Veenman et al., 2006).
+to occur, the brain needs conditions under which it is able to change in response to stimuli (neuroplasticity) and able to produce new neurons (neurogenesis).
+The most effective learning involves recruiting multiple regions of the brain for the

 II.
 POSSIBLE SCENARIOS/STORYBOARDS